Aston Martin V8 Vantage (1977): Vantage Volante

 A Vantage Volante convertible version was also produced between 1986 and 1989.
 Six mechanically similar cars had been built earlier to special order, but it was not regularly available until then.
 The production version featured an even deeper front spoiler than fitted to the Vantage, even wider wheel arches, and extended side skirts.
 The Vantage Volante also had a rear spoiler, which the regular Volante did not feature.
 In total, 166 Vantage Volantes were built, with the last ones leaving the factory in December 1989.
 In 1987 Charles, Prince of Wales took delivery of a Vantage Volante, but at his request without the production car's wider wheelarches, front air dam and side skirts.
 This became known as the 'Prince of Wales Spec' (or PoW) and around another 26 such cars were built by the factory.
 These are now generally considered the most desirable of all the 1970s/80s V8 models.
 Combined with the PoW cars, 192 Vantage Volantes were built.

+V8 Zagato

+The V8 Zagato is a limited edition version of the V8 Vantage with a body by the coachbuilder Zagato.
+The design was an angular modern interpretation of the Aston Martin DB4 GT Zagato of the 1960s.
+The Zagato is powered by a 432 bhp version of the Vantage's V8 engine with twin choke Weber carburettors.
+The coupé was first unveiled at the 1986 Geneva Motor Show, and 52 examples of the coupé and 37 of the convertible were built between 1986 and 1990.